 Note: You are not considered to be in compliance with child care licensing regulations for mandatory participation until you have submitted a complete application.

 The information requested on the application is necessary to build your Career Development File and ensures that your unique professional and educational background in ECE is accurately reflected.
 It also helps to provide a snapshot of the ECE workforce in Nevada; something that has never been possible before now.

-Why am I being asked for the last 5 digits of my Social Security number and do I have to provide it?
+Why am I being asked for the last five digits of my Social Security number and do I have to provide it?

 How will it be used?

 While the security questions are required, your application will not be denied or returned if you refuse to provide answers to these questions.
 Furthermore, in no way is your Career Ladder placement dependent or contingent upon the security answers you do, or do not, provide.
-However, it’s important to note that none of the information contained within your account will be released (to you) without this information on file.
-If you initially decline, but decide to provide this information at a later date, an “Identification/Verification Form” can be completed and submitted to our office via mail or fax.
+However, it is important to note that none of the information contained within your account will be released (to you) without this information on file.
+If you initially decline, but decide to provide this information at a later date, an “Identification/Verification Form” can be completed and submitted to our office via email.

 Is it against the law for the Registry to ask me for my SSN and am I required to provide it?